Note To Subscribers & Those Wishing To Subscribe:

 Cream sugar and butter, mash the bananas and add to the mixture.

 Beat and add the eggs.
 Slowly add the flour, salt, and baking soda.
+(If desired, fold in the walnuts at this point.)
 Pour into a loaf pan.

 Easy Banana Bread